 It’s tough to find Bicycle Headlights which are simple, flexible, sturdy, and very bright at the same time at a reasonable price.
-There are lots of headlights to choose from, so to help narrow down your options, we have picked 2 models to be compared: Cygolite Expilion 800 Vs Niterider Lumina 700.
-Whether you’re a seasoned pro or just starting out. we hope this guide can help you make good decisions.
+There are lots of headlights to choose from, so to help narrow down your options, we have picked two models to be compared: Cygolite Expilion 800 Vs. Niterider Lumina 700.
+Whether you’re a seasoned pro or just starting, we hope this guide can help you make good decisions.

 Cygolite Expilion 800

 Keep secure while traveling with Steady Pulse illumination that notifies bikers with flashes while constantly lighting your path.
-Class-leading illumination, practical USB charging, and run-time flexibility with swappable batteries makes the Expilion 800 the option for any enthusiastic biker that requires an all-around light.
+Class-leading description, practical USB charging, and run-time flexibility with swappable batteries make the Expilion 800 the option for any enthusiastic biker that requires an all-around light.

 Niterider Lumina 700

 Creating off the broadly well-liked Cordless Series, the USB rechargeable Lumina sets the standard for self-contained lights.
-Luminas use a new, lightweight body coupled with elevated thermal properties, making sure a brighter, longer-lasting LED.
-All Luminas feature a lately fashioned handlebar mount ensuring it remains reliable whether on the trail or pavement.
+Luminas use a new, lightweight body coupled with high thermal properties, ensuring a brighter, longer-lasting LED.
+All Luminas feature a lately fashioned handlebar mount, ensuring it remains reliable on the trail or pavement.

 Cygolite Expilion 800 Vs Niterider Lumina 700